geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-11.md

 # Gene Product Association Data (GPAD) files

 GPAD files contain annotations for gene products which are further detailed in [GPI files](/docs/gene-product-information-gpi-format/).
-This page describes the *G*ene *P*roduct *A*ssociation *D*ata (GPAD) 1.1 format- for the current GPAD version, please see the [GPAD 1.2 guide](http://geneontology.org/docs/gene-product-association-data-gpad-format/).
+This page describes the *G*ene *P*roduct *A*ssociation *D*ata (GPAD) 1.1 and 1.2 format- for the current GPAD version, please see the [GPAD 2.0 guide](http://geneontology.org/docs/gene-product-association-data-gpad-format/).

 The Gene Ontology Consortium stores annotation data, the representation of gene product attributes using GO terms, in tab-delimited text files.
 Each line in the file represents a single association between a gene product and a GO term with a certain evidence code and the reference to support the link.